 Stefan Lochner was a late Gothic painter active in Germany.
 His surviving works include Christian altarpieces and illuminated manuscripts.
 Few records survive from his life.
 The sculptural look of the drapery worn by the figures in his paintings and their naturalistic appearance indicate he may have trained in the Netherlands or was influenced by Netherlandish artists such as Jan van Eyck.

 Stefan Lochner (the Dombild Master or Master Stefan; c.
-1410 – late 1451) was a German painter working in the late "soft style" of the International Gothic.
+1410 – late 1451) was a German painter working in the late International Gothic period.
 His paintings combine that era's tendency toward long flowing lines and brilliant colours with the realism, virtuoso surface textures and innovative iconography of the early Northern Renaissance.
 Based in Cologne, a commercial and artistic hub of northern Europe, Lochner was one of the most important German painters before Albrecht Dürer.
 Extant works include single-panel oil paintings, devotional polyptychs and illuminated manuscripts, which often feature fanciful and blue-winged angels.
 Today some thirty-seven individual panels are attributed to him with confidence.Less is known of his life.
-Art historians associating the Dombild Master with the historical Stefan Lochner believe he was born in Meersburg in south-west Germany around 1410, and that he spent some of his apprenticeship in the Low Countries.
+Art historians associating the Dombild Altarpiece master with the historical Stefan Lochner believe he was born in Meersburg in south-west Germany around 1410, and that he spent some of his apprenticeship in the Low Countries.
 Records further indicate that his career developed quickly but was cut short by an early death.
 We know that he was commissioned around 1442 by the Cologne council to provide decorations for the visit of Emperor Frederick III, a major occasion for the city.
 Records from the following years indicate growing wealth and the purchase of a number of properties around the city.
 Thereafter he seems to have over-extended his finances and fallen into debt.
 Plague hit Cologne in 1451 and there, apart from the records of creditors, mention of Stephan Lochner ends; it is presumed he died that year, aged around 40.